 1. Mandatory Game Installation

 Just as we guessed, the Xbox One will require players to fully install every title they use on the console.
 This is partially due to the Blu-ray technology used for next-generation games, but will surely be frustrating to more impatient folks.
 The device comes standard with a sizable 500 GB hard drive, but it’s unclear how many next-gen games will fit within that capacity.
+For Nintendo lovers, take a look at our review of the Nintendo DSi quick pros cons list.

 2. Doesn’t Work Without Kinect